Oddly/elasticsearch-ingest-snippets/README.md

 1. A descriptive directory name.
 2. A `pipeline.json` file containing the pipeline.
-3. A `simulate_example.json` file, containing the body for the `_simulate` input with example logging.
+3. A `simulate_example.json` file, containing the body for the `_ingest/pipeline/<pipeline_name>/_simulate` input with example logging.
+4. A `simulate_results.json` file, containing the exact results after running the ingest pipeline simulation.
+This will be used as unit tests.
-4. A `README.md` containing a description and an example of an input and output document only containing the fields needed/produced by the pipeline.
+5. Last but not least, a `README.md` containing a description and an example of an input and output document only containing the fields needed/produced by the pipeline.
 Also contains all the custom fields (not present in ECS) used in that pipeline.

 See existing pipelines and snippets for examples.